Lucas-rsnt/Lucas-rsnt/README.md

 - 👋 Hi, I’m @Lucas-rsnt.
-I'm a former dentist that discovered on coding a new oportunity to unload my ideas.
+I'm a former dentist who discovered on coding a new oportunity to unload my ideas.
 - 👀 I’m interested in python, javascript, HTML, CSS.
 - 🌱 I’m currently learning the basics of coding, trying my best to improve myself.
 - 💞️ I’m looking to collaborate on everything that i can help.